jhaskinsjr/nebula/README.md

 of loosely coupled, largely independent processes that communicate over a network.

-These tools are so excellent, I was able to get the infrastructure developed in just a couple of weeks, allowing me to rapidly move on to the more interesting work of developing the actual toolkit for cycle-accurate simulation as well as the sample pipeline implementations themselves.
+With Python, I was able to get the infrastructure developed in just a couple of weeks, allowing me to rapidly move on to the more interesting work of developing the actual toolkit for cycle-accurate simulation as well as the sample pipeline implementations themselves.

+And on top of all that, Python is incredibly **portable**!
+I do development work on my Linux laptop, but have received reports from other users that it also runs seamlessly on MacOS.
+And I suspect it runs equally well on any Unix-like OS with a Python3 port.

 ## Running